 But sometimes I get lazy and decide I don’t want to go through the effort of amending the soil.
 And I always regret it later…usually when I’m out buying a replacement plant for the one that just died.

-The Solution: Mix compost, peat moss and top soil into your soil to give the plants a good start.
+The Solution: Mix compost, peat moss and top soil into your soil to give the plants a good base to grow in.
 It works best if you can do this when you are creating the garden bed.
 But if the bed is already there, you can do the same for the soil surrounding the location where the plant will go.
-Or if you prefer, you can build raised beds and fill them with a similar soil mixture to make the garden easier to work with (this is what I did for my vegetable garden).
+Or if you prefer, build raised beds and fill them with a similar soil mixture to make the garden easier to work with (this is what I did for my vegetable garden).